Templates Guides

 • Explains to the client each service performed each time a maintenance or repair is completed and ensures complete customer satisfaction.

-• Explains club membership agreements to every client; maintains a 25% Club Membership conversion rate on repair clients.
+• Explains club membership agreements to every client; maintains a 25% club membership conversion rate for repair clients.

 • Debriefs with dispatch after completion of every job.